-West Worcestershire MP Harriett Baldwin has urged the Environment Agency to press on with a proposed scheme to protect the village of Severn Stoke from flooding.
+West Worcestershire MP Harriett Baldwin praised the efforts of the Environment Agency leading the ‘ultimate recycling project’ as soil from the Southern Link Road is now being re-used in a bund to protect the village of Severn Stoke from flooding.

 After particularly bad floods in the summer of 2007, Harriett started campaigns to build more flood defences in the West Worcestershire area.

 Since 2010, seven new flood defence schemes have been built with the help of the Environment Agency.
 Those schemes are in Uckinghall, Pershore, Powick and Kempsey, with two schemes in Upton-upon-Severn.
 The seventh, a community-based scheme, is in Callow End.